Bank of England's Carney says rate hike timing is still a question

 Britain's economy grew faster than any other big developed nation last year and will be among the top performers in 2015.
 But wage growth remains below pre-crisis levels and the latest inflation data showed prices fell in the 12 months to October.

-Only one of the Bank's nine monetary policymakers has voted for a rate hike in recent months.
+Only one of the BoE's nine monetary policymakers has voted for a rate hike in recent months.

 Financial markets have been betting on a first BoE rate hike only in early 2017, although most economists expect the Bank to move well before then, probably in the first half of 2016.